Mature Masculine

 The Infidel's Transformation

 When the Infidel's energy transforms, it becomes grounded wisdom and practical competence in service of something greater.
-Worldliness becomes the foundation for embodied spirituality.
-Competence becomes service.
-Practicality becomes the vessel for sacred action.
+Worldliness becomes foundation for embodied spirituality, and competence becomes service.

 The transformed Infidel understands that true wisdom includes reverence.
 Real competence serves something greater.
 Lasting mastery needs wonder as well as skill.